frainfreeze/studying/home/readme.txt

     [ ] - Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability [ ] - https://blog.codinghorror.com/low-fi-usability-testing/

-Machine learning etc:
+Programming interview:
+    [ ] - Cracking the Coding Interview: 189 Programming Questions and Solutions

+Classic must reads:
-    [ ] - Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp
+    [ ] - Code Complete 2: A Practical Handbook of Software Construction
+    [ ] - The Clean Coder: A Code of Conduct for Professional Programmers [ ] - The Mythical Man-Month
+    [ ] - Programming Pearls
+    [ ] - The Pragmatic Programmer: From Journeyman to Master (https://blog.codinghorror.com/a-pragmatic-quick-reference/)

 Other CS books:
     [ ] - Joel on Software: And on Diverse and Occasionally...
-    [ ] - Debugging: The 9 Indispensable Rules ...
-(2 weeks)
+    [ ] - The Passionate Programmer
-    [ ] - Head First Software Development by Dan Pilone (days to weeks) [ ] - Concepts, Techniques, and Models of Computer Programming (SICP ++) [ ] - Regular Expressions Cookbook: Detailed Solutions in Eight Programming Languages [ ] - Release It!: Design and Deploy Production-Ready Software [ ] - Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation [ ] - Foundations of Security: What Every Programmer Needs to Know
+    [ ] - Rapid Development: Taming Wild Software Schedules
+    [ ] - Regular Expressions Cookbook: Detailed Solutions in Eight Programming Languages [ ] - Release It!: Design and Deploy Production-Ready Software [ ] - Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation
-    [ ] - Hacking art of exploitation
-    [ ] - Applied Cryptography: Protocols, Algorithms, and Source Code in C

---------------------- Tools/Other ---------------------
+--------------------- Software tools and related ---------------------
 Vim
     Cheatsheet: vim.rtorr.com
     - vimtutor